tytydraco/yessleep/out/My_motorcycle_broke_down_on_a_road_no_one_dares_cross_I_found_out_why.md

 Nearly halfway through the road my bike started making a choking sound, and the engine stopped.
 I eased off to the side of the road to check things out.

 I looked up and down the street.
 No one was around.
-I checked J to see if the problem was something I could fix myself.
+I checked Betty to see if the problem was something I could fix myself.
 Unfortunately it wasn’t, so I called my brother.
 At first he said it was too late for him to come to me, but after a minute or so of persuading him, he said I should expect him in about an hour.

 I debated playing a game on my phone while I waited, but I was low on data for the month so I decided to just look around.
 Insects buzzing in the nearby forest created a constant cacophony, and every so often a firefly sparkled.
 I checked the road from time to time, but no other cars came by.
 Even though it was a little late, I still felt it was unusual for the road to be completely empty.
 A full moon hung overhead, and seeing how bright it was made me notice that there weren’t any street lights in this area.

-The minutes ticked by, but felt like hours.
+The minutes ticked by but felt like hours.
 I checked my phone and started to panic.
 The screen had dimmed and the low battery warning appeared, and suddenly everything about the situation just felt too wrong, like I was living out a scene in one of the Final Destination movies.

 In an attempt to conserve the last bit of battery life my phone had, I turned the screen brightness to the lowest setting and put it to sleep in my pocket.
 All by myself on the dark, empty road, a deep sense of loneliness rolled in like a thick fog.
 The buzz of the insects grew louder until it turned into a ringing in my ears.

 “Hehehe.”
 The soft chuckle was crystal clear, and I whipped around.
 The chuckle came from a nearby bush.
-The chuckled continued and the sound of a child running joined in.
+The chuckle continued and the sound of a child running joined in.
 The branches rustled a little but no one appeared.

-Even though it sounded like a child, and there were no overt signs of danger or hostility, something about the laugh unsettle me.
+Even though it sounded like a child, and there were no overt signs of danger or hostility, something about the laugh unsettled me.

 I backed away slowly but decided to call out.
 I grabbed my motorcycle helmet and held it up in a protective stance as I spoke.
 “Hello?”

 The laugh immediately stopped, as did the sound of all the insects in the forest, but a strong gust of wind blew through the trees.

-Then everything fell silent for at least 2 minutes.
+Then everything fell silent for at least two minutes.
 I remained spooked, so I risked losing the remaining battery life in my cell with an attempt to see if my brother was close.
 But my phone never connected and I realized I no longer had a signal.

 Footsteps on dry leaves pulled my attention away from my phone, but this time there was no laughter.